RAJVIR709/ETH-AVAX-Pr3/README.md

 ```

 This is the constructor function that is called when the contract is deployed.
 It sets the initial state of the contract.
-In this case, it sets the name of the token to "Khushi" and the symbol to "kk".
+In this case, it sets the name of the token to "Hytoken" and the symbol to "DSR".
 It also initializes the owner variable with the address of the contract deployer (msg.sender).

 ```solidity